tlacoyodefrijol/API/README.md

     total_pages: 1
 }
 ```

+#### TODO: civic.json files

+`civic-json-worker` will output data in the civic.json standard (see below) to a [public JSON File on S3](https://s3-us-west-2.amazonaws.com/project-list/projects.json) with CORS enabled, allowing it to be loaded with only
+an Ajax call.

+This way, it can be used for any project listing site ([for a good example, see Chicago's](http://opengovhacknight.org/projects.html).)

 ## Civic.json data standard
 [Civic.json](https://github.com/BetaNYC/civic.json) is proposed meta-data standard for describing civic tech projects.
 The goal is for this standard to be simple, and for the data fields that describe projects to be largely assembled programatically.